SangramChavan/Ad-block/README.md

 # How to contribute ?
-Open a issue OR add urls in the hosts file you may leave a comment and your name if you wish name (optional) e.g
+Open a issue OR add urls in the hosts file you may leave a comment and your name if you wish (optional) e.g

 0.0.0.0 www.annoyinglinksads.com ##[ScamFraudAlert] Submitted by abc